 ESEA, Title III Part A, Instructional Opportunities for Immigrant Children & Youth

-- Each LEA receiving funds under ESEA, Title III, Part A Section 3114(d)(1) shall use the funds to pay for activities that provide enhanced instructional opportunities for immigrant children and youth, which may include:
+- Each Local Educational Agency (LEA) receiving funds under ESEA, Title III, Part A Section 3114(d)(1) shall use the funds to pay for activities that provide enhanced instructional opportunities for immigrant children and youth, which may include:

 - Family literacy, parent outreach, and training activities designed to assist parents to become active participants in the education of their children;